mkurz/deadbolt-2-guide/manuscript/09-integration-with-authentication-providers.md

 }
 ~~~~~~~

 By default, the `Security.Authenticated` annotation will trigger an interceptor that uses `Security.Authenticator` to look in the session for a value mapped to `"username"` - if the value is non-null, the user is considered to be authenticated.
-If you want to customise how the user identification string is obtained, you can extend and customise as necessary.
+If you want to customize how the user identification string is obtained, you can extend `Security.Authenticator` implement your own solution.

-{title="Customing Play's authentication support", lang=java}
+{title="Customizing Play's authentication support", lang=java}
 ~~~~~~~
 package be.objectify.messages.security;